- Stretchable and conformal devices – electronics and photonics

 A staunch advocate for diversity and inclusion, Madhu is a co-founder of the Women Researchers’ Network at RMIT University and has contributed her expertise on the Expert Working Group for the Women in STEM Decadal Plan.
 She has served on the Board of Directors with Women in STEMM Australia since 2015 and also serves on the Engineering for Australia Taskforce.

 Her research interests include functional oxide thin films, wearable technologies and conformal devices.
 In 2017 she was recognised with the Eureka Prize for Outstanding Early Career Researcher.
 In 2018, she won the Australian Academy of Technology and Engineering’s Batterham Medal and the APEC Science Prize for Innovation, Research and Education.
 She strives to translate her fundamental research results to impactful applications through collaborations with industry.
-She has five patents for breakthroughs in creation of stretchable oxide devices, innovative coatings for smart windows, and next generation sensing devices.
+She has five patents for breakthroughs in the creation of stretchable oxide devices, innovative coatings for smart windows, and next-generation sensing devices.

 - (2020).
 Electrically Activated UV-A Filters Based on Electrochromic MoO3- x.
 ACS Applied Materials and Interfaces, 12 (14), pp. 16997-17003, 2020, (cited By 0).